 Now here are some interesting facts about rat breeding.
 I think you should understand before you get started.

 Rat breeding is the easiest.
 The only challenge is managing the growing litters and curtailing the animal’s high reproductive capacity.
 In most cases, you might end up having numerous unplanned baby rats.

 Another point is that rats attain sexual maturity earlier in life.
 Your baby rat today can become a mother in about 5 or 8 weeks.
 Surprised?
 Well, we have more to tell you about rat breeding, so hang on in there.

 Note: While breeding rats, try to separate the litters according to their sexes before they attain sexual maturity.
 Otherwise, you may end up with numerous unplanned rat babies, which could be challenging to manage.
 I am sure you don’t want that.
 But if you do, you can ignore this warning.

 Do rats have a breeding season?
 Surprisingly, they don’t.
 However, the hotness or coldness of the weather can hamper their breeding.
 Put simply; it lowers their breeding.

-Further, sexually mature female rats breeds throughout the year.
+Further, sexually mature female rats breed throughout the year.
 Breeding takes place 4-5 days, including during pregnancy.
 But this happens during early pregnancy.